Being Me

 By focusing on these important skills, we support your child to grow into a confident, independent learner, ready for school and a lifelong love of learning.

-Supporting the transition to school.
+Supporting your child for the transition to school

 - Excursions to local schools – Children visit the school, meet teachers, and explore the school environment.